sujaykumarh/notebook/content/tools/links.md

 <small style="color: #909090">
 {{<details "Disclaimer">}}

-some links in this page are affiliate links
+Some links in this page are affiliate links.
+I may receive a commission for purchases made through these links.

 {{</details >}}
 </small>